mixOmicsTeam/mixOmics/README.md

     install.packages("BiocManager")
 ```

-Ensure the following returns `TRUE`, or follow guidelines provided by
+Ensure the following returns `TRUE`, or follow the guidelines provided
-the output.
+by the output.

 ``` r
 BiocManager::valid()
 ```

+For installation in R, see options a) and b).
+For Docker containers, see
+c).

 #### a) Latest `Bioconductor` Release